LAION-AI/CLIP_benchmark/AUDIO_README.md

-# Audio Benchmarks for CLIP Benchmark (PS: automatically generated and will be updated soon)
+# Audio Benchmarks for CLIP Benchmark

 This document describes the audio modality support in CLIP Benchmark, enabling evaluation of audio-language models like CLAP.